okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/ios/checkfortoken.md

 Check for an existing session in two steps.

-First, initialize the authorization state manager (`authStateManager`) from a saved session.
-Then veriy that the access token is still valid by checking the expiry.
+1. Initialize the authorization state manager (`authStateManager`) from a saved session.
+2. Verify that the access token is still valid by checking the expiry.

 The state manager session and its associated token are already saved by the `signIn` function calling `writeToSecureStorage`.

 Update the `tokenExpired` utility function to check for token expiry: